Is Lipschitz Continuity Preserved under Sampled-Data Discretization?

 \section{Conclusions}

-The preservations of the (one-sided) Lipschitz continuity condition was studied for nonlinear systems undergoing a ZOH based approximate discritization.
-It was shown that the condition can still be established for approximate dispirited model, with Lipschitz constants as a function of the continuous Lipschitz constant, and sampling time and induced norms of the system matrices and its Jacobian.
+The preservations of the (one-sided) Lipschitz continuity condition was studied for nonlinear systems undergoing a ZOH based approximate discretization.
+It was shown that the condition can still be established for approximate discrete model, with Lipschitz constants as a function of the continuous Lipschitz constant, and sampling time and induced norms of the system matrices and its Jacobian.